soup/clients/v1.1/README.md

 ### Base URL

 The base URL for the Soup API v1.1 is `https://api.soup.io/api/v1.1/`.
-All requests have to send via SSL.
+All requests have to be send via SSL.

 ### User details